 UX designers who work on a product or system must also consider how that system behaves.
 Interaction design considers how the system behaves when the user interacts with it to understand what to do.

-As you can see, UX design covers more than usability alone.
+As you can see, good UX design covers more than usability alone.
 Depending on the specific role or organization, UX designers may need to have other skills as well.

 UX Design Process